starvulkan/driftbook/README.md

-# Frostbook
+# Riftbook
-Frostbook is a utility used to create a small, sandboxed container with Alpine Linux, within the ChromeOS Android Container (Termux).
+Riftbook is a utility used to create a small, sandboxed container with Alpine Linux, within the ChromeOS Android Container (Termux).